 The Investigating Officer will collate and analyse the evidence gathered and a report of the findings will be prepared setting out whether there are sufficient grounds to merit a referral to a formal disciplinary hearing.
-Should a recommendation for a hearing be made the employee will receive a copy of the report prior to the disciplinary hearing.
+It is not the role of the Investigating Officer to recommend a level of sanction.